oVirt/ovirt-site/source/detailedfeature/detailed-gluster-volume-asynchronous-tasks-management.html.md

       /api/clusters/{id}/glustervolumes/{id}/bricks/remove

-Allow a collection of bricks to be removed.
-This will not migrate data first
+Deletes a collection of bricks without data migration.

 *   Add migrate action to the gluster bricks resource

        /api/clusters/{id}/glustervolumes/{id}/bricks/startmigrate

       Allow data on collection of bricks to be migrated.
-This will return a step id which can be monitored from jobs/step api url
+This will  return a step id which can be monitored from jobs/step api url.
+If false, data is lost and remove returns synchronously.

 *   Add stop migrate action to the gluster bricks resource